boztosunmelis-digi/exxonmobil-valuation/README.md

 ![Model](https://img.shields.io/badge/valuation-DCF%20%7C%20WACC%20%7C%20LBO-orange)

 Full 5-year intrinsic valuation suite for ExxonMobil, including DCF, WACC build, trading comps, precedent transactions, and an LBO scenario with a Python-based valuation engine.
-# ExxonMobil Valuation - 5-Year DCF & LBO Framework
+# ExxonMobil Valuation: 5-Year DCF & LBO Framework

 This repository contains a compact but professional valuation framework for **ExxonMobil (XOM)**, structured as if for an **investment banking analyst** or **equity research** workflow.